 As for me, I'm an average guy.
 I work forty- plus hours a week.
 I like to spend my weekends wrestling with my three sons and having tea parties with my daughter.
 We go to the local farmer's market together every Saturday morning.
 When we can find a babysitter, my wife and I like to go out to dinner and catch up with friends.
 I've written this blog since 2009, when I fell in love with triathlon.
 I enjoy sharing my knowledge about nutrition and training with fellow athletes within my own community and beyond.

 I am a proud Purdue University alumnus, holding a degree in mechanical engineering.
 Being an engineer comes in handy when figuring gear ratios and analyzing data!
 Since the beginning of my triathlon career in 2008, I have constantly researched and tested methods of training, nutrition, and lifestyle.

 I’m an above average athlete.
 When I participate in competitive events, I consistently rank in the top in my age group.
-I am a 3x Ironman and have completed countless shorter distance races over the years.
-As of 2016, I am a six-time qualifier for the USA Triathlon Age Group National Championship and earned the opportunity to represent the state of Kentucky in the 2015 Best Of The U.S. Championship.
+I am a 4x Ironman and have completed countless shorter distance races over the years.
+As of 2018, I am a eight-time qualifier for the USA Triathlon Age Group National Championship and earned the opportunity to represent the state of Kentucky in the 2015 Best Of The U.S. Championship.
+I also earned Ironman All-World Athlete status in 2017.
 I tell you this, not to brag on myself, although I am proud of those accomplishments.
 I tell you this because I was not born with elite athletic genetics.
 I played team sports as a kid, but was never the best or the fastest.
 I wasn't offered athletic scholarships to college.
 In fact, I was a middle-of-the-pack finisher during my first few triathlon seasons.
 I've simply found a method of training and lifestyle that allows me to accelerate my athletic performance and without sacrificing time with those I love.
 It works for me and it can work for you!